-Changes in emergence are not relevant to CR.MCR.EcCr.FaAlCr.Adig, CR.MCR.EcCr.FaAlCr.Pom & CR.MCR.EcCr.FaAlCr.Sec, which are restricted to fully subtidal/circalittoral conditions-The pressure benchmark is relevant only to littoral and shallow sublittoral fringe biotopes.
+Changes in emergence is Not relevant fully subtidal/circalittoral biotopes.
+The pressure benchmark is relevant only to littoral and shallow sublittoral fringe biotopes.

-Wave exposure changes High High Not sensitive (local) Q: Low A: NR C: NR Q: High A: High C: High Q: Low A: Low C: Low
+Wave exposure changes High (local) Q: Low A

+High Q: Low A: NR C: NR High Q: High A: High C: High

+Not sensitive Q: Low A: Low C: Low
-CR.MCR.EcCr.FaAlCr.Adig is recorded from extremely wave exposed-moderately wave exposed sites.
-CR.MCR.EcCr.FaAlCr.Pom & CR.MCR.EcCr.FaAlCr.Sec are recorded from exposed to moderately exposed sites (Connor et al., 2004).
-Alcyonium digitatum, Securiflustra securifrons, Spirobranchus triqueter are suspension feeders relying on water currents to supply food.
-These taxa, therefore, thrive in conditions of vigorous water flow.

-CR.MCR.EcCr.FaAlCr.Adig, CR.MCR.EcCr.FaAlCr.Pom & CR.MCR.EcCr.FaAlCr.Sec are predominantly circalittoral habitats, CR.MCR.EcCr.FaAlCr.Adig, CR.MCR.EcCr.FaAlCr.Pom are recorded from 5-50 m and CR.MCR.EcCr.FaAlCr.Sec 5-30 m (Connor et al., 2004).
-The depth at which these biotopes are recorded may therefore also negate the direct physical effects of a localised change in wave height; wave attenuation is directly related to water depth (Hiscock, 1983).
+CR.MCR.EcCr.FaAlCr.Car is recorded from wave exposed to sheltered sites (Connor et al., 2004).
+Alcyonium digitatum, Spirobranchus triqueter are suspension feeders relying on water currents to supply food.
+These taxa, therefore, thrive in conditions of vigorous water flow.The depth at which this biotope is recorded (10-30 m)may therefore also negate the direct physical effects of a localised change in wave height; as wave attenuation is directly related to water depth (Hiscock, 1983).

 Echinus esculentus occurred in kelp beds on the west coast of Scotland in currents of about 0.5 m/sec.
 Outside the beds specimens were occasionally seen being rolled by the current (Comely & Ansell, 1988), which may have been up to 1.4 m/sec.
 Urchins are removed from the stipe of kelps by wave and current action.
 Echinus esculentus are also displaced by storm action.
-After disturbance Echinus esculentus migrates up the shore, an adaptation to being washed to deeper water by wave action (Lewis & Nichols, 1979).
-Keith Hiscock (pers. comm.) reported Echinus esculentus occurred in significant numbers as shallow as 15m below low water at the extremely wave exposed site of Rockall, Scotland.
-Therefore, localised increases in wave height may remove the population from the affected area; probably to deeper water although individuals would probably not be killed in the process and could recolonize the area quickly.
+After disturbance Echinus esculentus migrates up the shore, an adaptation to being washed to deeper water by wave action (Lewis & Nichols, 1979a).
+Keith Hiscock (pers. comm.) reported Echinus esculentus occurred in significant numbers as shallow as 15 m below low water at the extremely wave exposed site of Rockall, Scotland.
+Therefore, localised increases in wave height may remove the population from the affected area, probably to deeper water, although individuals would probably not be killed in the process and could recolonize the area quickly.

 Sensitivity assessment.
-Wave action is a fundamental environmental variable controlling the biological community of sub-littoral biotopes.
-A large and significant change in wave height may fundamentally alter the character of CR.MCR.EcCr.FaAlCr.Aug, CR.MCR.EcCr.FaAlCr.Pom & CR.MCR.EcCr.FaAlCr.Sec.
+Wave action is a fundamental environmental variable controlling the biological community of sublittoral biotopes.
+A large and significant change in wave height may fundamentally alter the character of FaAlCr biotopes.
 However, a change in near shore significant wave height of 3-5% is not likely to have a significant effect on the biological community.
 Resistance has been assessed as 'High', resilience has been assessed as 'High'.
 Sensitivity has been assessed as 'Not sensitive'.